robotics-upo/giraff_ros_driver/README.md

 * GND----------------GND
 * RTS----------------DSR

-The IMU should be located on the robot and connected to the Linux PC.
+If you are using an IMU, it should be located on the robot and connected to the Linux PC.
+Please, check the *using_imu* parameter in the parameters section below.

-The receiver stick of the joystick/gamepad should be connected to the Linux PC.
+If you are using a joystick/gamepad, the receiver stick should be connected to the Linux PC.

-## Compatibility with the Giraff Pilot software

-The original Giraff platform includes a teleoperation software called Pilot to control the robot.

-The driver is compatible with the Pilot software in a transparent fashion.
+Please, check the *no_giraff_pc* and *using_ftdi* parameters in the parameters section below.

+## Firware Installation

+This package includes a firmware in order to replace the original PID developed by Giraff with an improved version which is able to manage instant velocities.
+This version of the firmware is not compatible with the Giraff Pilot software.
+It can be used with the hardware configuration of one or two PCs.
+**If you are going to replace the MS Windows Operative System in the Giraff PC, please, install first the firmware**

+In order to install the firmware, follow the next instructions:

+* Be sure that the GiraffPC is directly connected to the AVR by the original serial cable included in the platform.

+* Do a backup copy of the controller.upl file in the directory *C:/Program Files/cygwin/home/giraffe/telbot/software/avr/controller* in the GiraffPC.

+* Replace the previous controller.upl file with the one included in this package.

+* Start a cygwin application on the Giraff.

+* Type "bin/runterm" to start the terminal application.

+* Type "upload" to start the re-programming of the microcontroller.

+* When the runterm application restarts, check that the version now is changed to 2.1.213u

+Please, check the *using_teresa_pid* parameter in the parameters section below.

 ## How to command the robot by using ROS

+If you are using the original Giraff firmware, the robot can be commanded by using the Giraff Pilot software or by using ROS commands.
+If you are using the new firmware, the robot can only be commanded by using ROS commands.
+Please, check the *using_teresa_pid* parameter in the parameters section below.

 The Pilot sofware always has priority in order to control the robot, only after a configurable time without receiving motion commands from the Pilot software, the driver begins to accept motion commands from the next ROS topics: